JordanSpencerWu/old-website/_posts/blog/2016/March/2016-03-04-learning-d3js.markdown

 Now that looks like a bar graph!
 Lets break down the code:

 1. The first things we did was create a few variables that will be used in our svg elements.
-The data variable is a array of numbers that represents the data we want to bind to our svg elements.
+The data variable is a array of numbers that represents the data we want to bind to our svg element.
 2. Everytime you use D3.js you need to select a element in your DOM as the starting point.
 After selecting a element using D3.js
 `select` method we can `append` a `svg` element to that selected element.
 This will create a canvas for our data visualization for our svg elements.
 3. We then added our `width` and `height` attributes to our `svg` element.
 4. The `selectAll` method is a bit tricky to understand.
 This method is used to select all `rect` elements inside our `svg` element.
-Since we created a new `svg` element with nothing in it, the `selectAll` will know that there isn't any `rect`.
+Since we created a new `svg` element with nothing in it, the `selectAll` will know that there isn't any `rect` element yet.
 5. The next step is to bind our data to the `rect` elements that we used `selectAll` method to select.
-6. A very important method is `enter` which will append the `rect` into our canvas and will continue appending `rect` elements until all the data in the array is binded to a `rect` element.
+6. A very important method is `enter` which will append the `rect` into our canvas and will continue appending `rect` elements until every data in the array is binded to a `rect` element.
 7. Each `rect` element has the following attributes `x`, `y`, `width`, `height` and `style`.
 The `x` and `y` attributes are for the position of each `rect` element, we don't want all the `rect` to have the same position.
 Another thing is that we don't want the height of the `rect` to be the same.
 That's where `function (d,i)` comes in.
 This function is a built-in function parameter